Will Young: Other activities

 On 18 April 2012, Young confirmed he would be releasing his first autobiography.
 The book was published by Sphere on 11 October 2012 entitled Funny Peculiar.

-As of March 2014, Young accepted the opportunity to become a spokesperson for the non-for-profit charity organisation gAID.
-Similar to Woman AID, gAID focuses on domestic violence in homosexual relationships.

 In August 2016, Young was announced as a contestant participating in the fourteenth series of Strictly Come Dancing.
 After having competed, with professional dancer Karen Clifton, over the first three weeks of the show, on 11 October he announced that he was quitting the show for "personal reasons".

 Young is a longtime supporter of wildlife charities, including WWF.
-He released What the World Needs Now in late 2015, from the album 85% Proof, to raise awareness and funds for declining wildlife populations around the world, saying, "It's shocking to think that in my lifetime global wildlife populations have declined by over 50% and our forests and oceans remain at risk."
+He released "What the World Needs Now" in late 2015, from the album 85% Proof, to raise awareness and funds for declining wildlife populations around the world, saying, "It's shocking to think that in my lifetime global wildlife populations have declined by over 50% and our forests and oceans remain at risk."
 The music video, produced by WWF, was aired on UK television in late 2015.

 Young confirmed on 1 September 2020 during BBC2's Newsnight interview that his new book To Be a Gay Man would be published by Virgin Books on 3 September 2020.
 In it, he writes of the Chris Moyles "rampage of homophobia" in 2009, live on BBC Radio 1, which left Young "aghast" and unable to speak out against it at the time.

 In November 2021, Young handcuffed himself to a gate, joining a protest at Camp Beagle.

+Following the death of his twin, Rupert, Young presented a Channel 4 documentary, titled Will Young: Losing My Twin Rupert.
+The documentary, airing on 10 May 2022, was rated 4/5 stars by The Guardian.
+Young was praised by critics for being open and honest about Rupert's addiction and suicide.